bharathvppp/Food-Quality-Monitoring-System/README.md

-# Food-Quality-Monitoring-System
-An IoT-based Food Quality Monitoring System that monitors environmental parameters associated with food freshness and storage conditions
+Food Quality Monitoring System is an IoT-based embedded system designed to continuously monitor environmental conditions that affect food freshness and safety.
+The system measures temperature, humidity, ambient light, gas concentration, and pH levels using multiple sensors connected to an ESP32.
+These parameters can be used to detect conditions that may indicate food spoilage or improper storage.